Stuffed mushrooms are a comforting side dish that can also serve as a main dinner dish.

-There are many variations on the stuffed mushroom cap recipe, but this one is a classic with a bacon twist.
+There are many variations of stuffed mushroom cap recipes, but this one is a classic with a bacon twist.

 - 1 Package of white mushroom caps